AkihiroFujimotoChocolate/SkiaSharpDotNetCoreConsoleSamples/README.md

 simple sample

 ## SimpleCircle
-The console application version of the sample code in the below url
+The console application version of the sample code in the below url.

 https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/graphics/skiasharp/basics/circle

 ## IntegratingTextAndGraphics
-The console application version of the sample code in the below url
+The console application version of the sample code in the below url.

 https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/graphics/skiasharp/basics/text

+## LoadingBitmap
+Sample for loading bitmap images from resource file, web and local file.